 I had seen many imposing temples, grand shrines and striking images on this trip but nothing I had seen communicated so eloquently or described so gracefully what is, for me, the essence of Sri Ramakrishna’s life: utterly unselfconscious, spectacularly simple and so swift I could easily have missed it.

 A few days after my visit to the Dakshineswar temple, towards the end of my stay in India someone mentions a book about Sri Ramakrishna which I might enjoy.
 I borrow the book from the guest house library and there, in the final chapter, read that some weeks before his death Sri Ramakrishna had said: A band of Bauls descends upon a house.
 They chant the name of the Lord and dance with joy.
 Then suddenly they leave.
 As abrupt in going as in coming!
 And the people know them not.
 (3)

-Recalling the sudden appearance and dis-appearance of the man in Sri Ramakrishna’s room, the connections are immediately clear to me, but it’s not until the day after I return home as I’m standing in the kitchen making some coffee that I fully register the impact of what I saw.
-Whatever happened in that room in Dakshineswar, it is only here, now, in Amsterdam that the memory of that one Baul-like gesture flows as a current through my mind and I get the circle: the phenomenal reach of it.
+Recalling the sudden appearance and disappearance of the man in Sri Ramakrishna’s room, the connections are immediately clear to me, but it’s not until the day after I return home as I’m standing in the kitchen making coffee that I fully register the impact of what I saw in that room in Dakshineswar.
+It’s only here, now, in Amsterdam that the memory of that one Baul-like gesture flows as a current through my mind and I get the circle: the phenomenal reach of it.

 1. Book of Daily Thoughts and Prayers Swami Paramananda p.
 214

 3. Sri Ramakrishna; a prophet for the new age Richard Schiffman p.227